Spanish Water Dog

 Breed Rating (1 Reviews)

-Caring for the coat can take time.
-The coat should not be brushed as it will naturally cord.
-A bath every so often will clean the coat, but it should be allowed to dry naturally and not fluffed up with a towel.
+Caring for their coats will take time.
+The coat naturally cords and should not be brushed as this will stop it from doing so.
+The occasional bath will help clean the coat, though be sure to let it dry naturally and not fluff it with a towel.
 Blotting the coat to remove most of the water is ok.
-The coat does not moult, so professional grooming is advised.
+Their coat doesn’t moult, so professional grooming is advised.

 - Status: Common

 - Height: 16 - 20"

 - Grooming Requirements: More than once per week

 - Minimum Garden Size: Small to Medium Garden

 - Breed Type: Gun Dog

 - Energy Level: High

 - Exercise Required: Up to 1 hour